HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 These players drive the pagination loop in the below code as shown in the sequence diagram at :ref:`sd_pagination`.
-Most of this loop isn't central to understanding the Add On Contract.
+Most of this loop isn't central to understanding the Add-on Contract.
 For that understanding, let's examine lines 1, 2, 9, and 11.

 .. code-block:: python